wemat/wemat.github.io/README.md

 > descripition and code are coming soon.

-## 4. Webapplication - Website and Reservation Tool
+## 4. Django Webapplication: Website and Reservation Tool
 Scope: Large\
-Tech: Python, Django, MySQL, Bootstrap, HTML, CSS
+Tech: Django, Python, MySQL, Bootstrap, HTML, CSS

 I developed <a href="https://www.tuoretta.ch/">this</a>  website for a holiday appartment.
 Users can create an account and make reservations.
 I developed a calendar widget from scratch that shows the availability to the website visitors and the bookings with the names to the logged in users.